Ilhmrmdhnn/E-commerce-Analytics/README.md

 - **Musical Instrument**
 - **Air Conditioning**

-**Insight**: Kategori Computers dan Fixed Telephony memiliki nilai pesanan rata-rata tertinggi, diikuti oleh Signaling and Security dan Furniture Living Room.
+**Insight**: The Computers and Fixed Telephony categories have the highest average order values, followed by Signaling and Security and Furniture Living Room.

-### Analisis Korelasi:
+### Correlation Analysis:

 ![Correlation Heatmap](https://github.com/user-attachments/assets/6c3c470d-b0d4-4af0-b1a3-19ef32f08a3e)

-- Korelasi positif tinggi antara 'customer_zip_code_prefix' dan 'geolocation_zip_code_prefix' (1.00)
+- High positive correlation between 'customer_zip_code_prefix' and 'geolocation_zip_code_prefix' (1.00)
-- Korelasi positif lainnya antara 'price' dan 'payment_value' (0.72)
+- Other positive correlations between 'price' and 'payment_value' (0.72)

-**Insight**: Harga produk sangat mempengaruhi nilai pembayaran, serta customer prefix sangat mempengaruhi geolocation prefix
+**Insight**: The price of the product strongly influences the payment value, and customer prefix strongly influences geolocation prefix

 ### Boxplot

 ![Boxplot Price](https://github.com/user-attachments/assets/7387d582-bc7d-4beb-9fa4-9e50ed98514f)

-- pada kolom 'price' memiliki outliers akan tetapi tidak dilakukan pendropan data dikarenakan akan ilang banyak informasi penting nantinya.
+- The 'price' column has outliers, but no data dropping was performed because a lot of important information would be lost.

-### Tren Volume Pesanan Harian:
+### Daily Order Volume Trend:

 ![Daily Order Volume](https://github.com/user-attachments/assets/2493f990-18a2-42f8-8573-a8f001bfc014)

-- Tren menunjukkan pergerakan yang fluktuatif volume pesanan dari waktu ke waktu.
+- The trend shows fluctuating movement of order volume over time.
-- Fluktuasi mingguan terlihat jelas, dengan penurunan pada akhir pekan
+- Weekly fluctuations are clearly visible, with a drop on weekends

-### Tren Volume Pesanan Bulanan:
+### Monthly Order Volume Trend:

 ![Monthly Order Volume](https://github.com/user-attachments/assets/fa25a99d-3d7f-4c94-897d-69e074a609dc)

-- Tren  menunjukkan peningkatan volume pesanan dari bulan ke bulan
+- The trend shows an increase in order volume from month to month

-**Insight**: Bisnis e-commerce ini menunjukkan pertumbuhan, dengan pola permintaan yang konsisten.
+**Insight**: This e-commerce business shows growth, with a consistent demand pattern.

-## Analisis Lanjutan
+## Advanced Analysis

-### Peramalan Time Series
+### Time Series Forecasting
-- **Metodologi**: Model ARIMA
+- **Methodology**: ARIMA model
-- **Horizon Peramalan**: 365 hari dan 12 bulan
+- **Forecasting Horizon**: 365 days and 12 months
-- **Daily** dan **Monhtly**
+- **Daily** and **Monhtly**

 ![Order Volume Forecast 1 Year (Daily)](https://github.com/user-attachments/assets/ab145fb2-1bca-4426-af0e-62398b156cdc)

 ![Order Volume Forecast 1 Year (Monthly)](https://github.com/user-attachments/assets/7fdb2056-c1e2-4e5b-b868-f8c8d0c75a6a)

-#### Temuan Utama:
+#### Key Findings:
-- **Daily** Model memprediksi tren peningkatan volume pesanan untuk 365 hari ke depan akan tetapi akan menjadi flat pada waktu yang cukup panjang dikarenkan kurang fluktuatif data historicalnya
+- **Daily** The model predicts an increasing trend in order volume for the next 365 days, but it will become flat over a long period of time due to the lack of fluctuation in the historical data.
-- **Monthly** Model memprediksi tren peningkatan volumen pesanan untuk 12 bulan kedepan yang mengalami peningkatan setiap bulannya.
+- **Monthly** The model predicts an increasing trend in order volume for the next 12 months, with an increase every month.

-### Analisis Geo
+### Geo Analysis
-- **Distribusi Geografis Pelanggan**:
+- **Customer Geographic Distribution**:
 ![Cust Geo Distribution](https://github.com/user-attachments/assets/c4142a4d-54aa-48e3-8b02-c88f3220ee6e)

-#### Wawasan:
+#### Insights:
-- Konsentrasi pelanggan tinggi di wilayah sao paulo, guarulhos dan sao bernardo do campo
+- High customer concentration in the sao paulo, guarulhos and sao bernardo do campo areas

-### Deteksi Outlier
+### Outlier Detection
-- **Metode**: Elliptic Envelope
+- **Method**: Elliptic Envelope

 ![Payment Value Outliers](https://github.com/user-attachments/assets/cffbe4ed-3f03-41a5-80cd-07fd62ec53ed)

-#### Temuan:
+#### Findings:
-- Sekitar 10% dari nilai pembayaran teridentifikasi sebagai outlier
+- Approximately 10% of payment values are identified as outliers
-- Outlier umumnya merupakan transaksi dengan nilai sangat tinggi
+- Outliers are generally transactions with very high values

-### Analisis RFM
+### RFM Analysis
-- **Segmentasi**: 4 cluster pelanggan teridentifikasi
+- **Segmentation**: 4 customer clusters identified

 ![Elbow Method](https://github.com/user-attachments/assets/5a4647d2-a03b-44e8-8d25-a2bb4a18cf0e)